Gary Anderson (motorsport): Early career

 Born in Northern Ireland, Anderson moved to England in 1972 with the dream of becoming a racing driver but instead found work as a mechanic at Motor Racing Stables at Brands Hatch.
 Some time later, he found a job at Brabham, helping to build their Formula 3 cars.
 He then began to work with the Brabham Formula 1 team and quickly progressed to become their chief mechanic.
 It was during his time at Brabham that he met his future wife, who sent a letter to Bernie Ecclestone on Gary's behalf seeking a job as a mechanic on the Brabham F3 team for him.

 In 1975, Gary and a mechanic called Bob Simpson, who worked for Tyrrell Racing, built a Formula 3 car called the Anson SA1.
 It was based on the Brabham BT38 and was raced by Anderson in Formula Libre.
 Anderson left Brabham at the end of 1976 to focus on designing the Anson SA2 Formula 3 car for 1977.
 Last minute withdrawal of sponsorship left the project in great difficulties and part-way through 1977, the car was withdrawn.

 Anderson rejoined F1 as chief mechanic at McLaren.
 He remained there for two years after which he joined the Ensign team.
 Soon after, Anderson and Simpson relaunched the Anson project, building very competitive Formula 3 and SuperVee cars.
 In 1985, Anderson went to America to become the chief engineer of the Galles Indycar team.
 It was here that he first teamed-up with driver Roberto Moreno.
 The pair would go on to have great success in Formula 3000; Anderson became technical director of Bromley Motorsport with Roberto Moreno as a driver and Moreno won the 1988 International Formula 3000 title for the team, using the Reynard 88D F3000 chassis.
 Adrian Reynard hired Anderson to design the 1989 and 1990 Reynard F3000 chassis.

 At the same time he also designed the Spa series of open wheelers for the Formula 3000 based Formula Holden.
-Driving for Gibson Motor Sport, Mark Skaife finished third in a Spa FB001 in the 1990 Australian Drivers' Championship, before winning the championship in a Spa FB003 in 1991 and 1992.
+Driving for Gibson Motorsport, Mark Skaife finished third in a Spa FB001 in the 1990 Australian Drivers' Championship, before winning the championship in a Spa FB003 in 1991 and 1992.